-How can you go wrong with buttery, sugary sweet potatoes that are topped with crunchy pecans and gooey marshmallows?
+How can you go wrong with buttery, sugary sweet potatoes topped with crunchy pecans and gooey marshmallows?
 It’s a sweet potato lover’s dream come true!
 The prep for this recipe is minimal, cook time is short and you can easily prep it ahead of time and bake just before serving.

 Homemade Cranberry Sauce can also be made a day ahead.
 Be sure to press plastic wrap directly onto the surface of the sauce before refrigerating.

 Make the dessert ahead of time to save yourself a ton of time!
-These TOTALLY DELICIOUS Pumpkin Bars stay perfectly fresh when store in a covered container in the fridge for up to 3 days.
+These TOTALLY DELICIOUS Pumpkin Bars stay perfectly fresh when stored in a covered container in the fridge for up to 3 days.

 THE DIFFERENCE BETWEEN SWEET POTATOES AND YAMS